 Internationals have the opportunity to attend F-1 Advising meetings and these are ongoing throughout the semester.
-Learn about CPT, OPT, status information and how to stay connected to the NCWC Bishop family.
+Learn about CPT, OPT, status information and how to stay connected to the NCWU Bishop family.

 Need a break in the middle of the semester?
 Join us for a relaxing night of food, friends and fun!

 What an accomplishment!
 These students have moved a world away and found another home at NCWU.
 This senior celebration is a night that honors them and the goals they have achieved and the family they have become to one another.